x

 In March 2023, 25 people were awaiting trial for more than 1,000 days.
 By September, that number dropped to just one.

-HAYS COUNTY, Texas — Hays County has had a backlog of trials for years, and now they're working to fix it.
+HAYS COUNTY, Texas — Hays County has had a backlog of trials for years, and now the county is working to fix it.

-The county reported that in March 2023, 25 defendants had been waiting for their day in court for more than 1,000 days.
+Hays County reported that in March 2023, 25 defendants had been waiting for their day in court for more than 1,000 days.
 In July, the number dropped to 14.
-As of September, that number sits at one.
+As of September, the number sits at one.

 "When we wait too long, I think that justice gets compromised," Neidhardt said.
 "We're pushing through these cases now so that everyone gets their fair trial."

 "It's not fair to the jurors.
-It's not fair to the defendant who had the weight, and it's not fair to the victims," Neidhardt said.
+It's not fair to the defendant who had the wait, and it's not fair to the victims," Neidhardt said.

-"How do we address the root causes of crime and make sure that people's basic needs are met so that there is an actual reduction in crime," Benavides said.
+"How do we address the root causes of crime and make sure that people's basic needs are met so that there is an actual reduction in crime?"
+Benavides asked.
 "We don't need to resort to arrest in the legal system to address it."

-Neidhardt said the delays won't disappear, but with the work put forth, his hope is to keep the number of people waiting, down.
+Neidhardt said the delays won't disappear, but with the work underway, his hope is to keep the number of people waiting down.

 Before You Leave, Check This Out